jjsdub556/masscanbot/README.md

 # masscanbot
-Automating masscan to process domains in parrallel
+Made 'on kolenka' script to automate masscan to process domains in parrallel )

+## Change parameter inside script
 ### filename with IPs or domains
 ```rangefile=filename.txt```